 This topic includes the evaluation of abdominal trauma in adults only.
-For information on abdominal trauma in children, please go to the Assessment of abdominal pain in children topic.
+For information on abdominal trauma in children, please see our topic "Assessment of abdominal pain in children".

 The surface anatomy of the abdomen extends from the nipple line to the groin crease anteriorly and from the tips of the scapulae to the gluteal skin crease posteriorly.
 The specific anatomical boundaries of the abdomen are the diaphragm, abdominal wall musculature, pelvic skeletal structures, and vertebral column.
-There are 3 basic regions of the abdomen: the peritoneal cavity with its intrathoracic component, the retroperitoneum, and the pelvic portion.
+There are three basic regions of the abdomen: the peritoneal cavity with its intrathoracic component, the retroperitoneum, and the pelvic portion.
 As the diaphragm rises as high as the fourth intercostal space, trauma to the lower chest may involve abdominal organs.

 Causes of blunt abdominal trauma include motor vehicle accidents (MVAs), motorcycle crashes (MCCs), pedestrian-automobile impacts, falls, and assaults.
 MVAs are the most common cause of blunt abdominal trauma, causing about 75% of such injuries.
-In the US in 2007 there were 41,059 fatalities from 37,435 fatal MVAs, 5154 fatalities related to MCCs, and 5504 pedestrians struck.
+In the US in 2016 there were 37,461 fatalities from 34,439 fatal MVAs, 5286 fatalities related to MCCs, and 5987 pedestrians struck.
 In about one third of these deaths, alcohol was involved.
 Prevention strategies, such as campaigns against driving while intoxicated and encouragement of seatbelt use, have been shown to be effective in decreasing blunt abdominal trauma-related morbidity and mortality.

 Blunt abdominal trauma can result in multiple different organ injuries.
 Complications of blunt abdominal trauma include peritonitis, haemorrhagic shock, and death.
-Common injuries are divided into 2 categories: solid organ (e.g., liver, spleen, pancreas, kidneys) and hollow organ (e.g., stomach, large and small bowel, gall bladder, urinary bladder) injuries.
+Common injuries are divided into two categories: solid organ (e.g., liver, spleen, pancreas, kidneys) and hollow organ (e.g., stomach, large and small bowel, gall bladder, urinary bladder) injuries.
 Solid organ injuries range from minor injuries such as small, haemodynamically insignificant liver, spleen, or kidney lacerations to devastating injuries requiring immediate intervention.
 Bowel injuries require surgical repair to prevent peritonitis and septic shock.

 Diaphragmatic injury accounts for <10% of blunt abdominal trauma, and splenic injury is more common with blunt than penetrating abdominal trauma.